barticpet/teamleader/README.md

 ## APIs
  - The customer list:

 $config['customerListLink']: this url can be stored on same folder or external link.

  - The product list:

 $config['productListLink']: this url can be stored on same folder or external link

- - The orders
+ - The orders:

 $config['multipleOrders']=0; // if is set 1 put a path to the multiple orders folder
 $config['orderLink']: this url can be stored on same folder or external link

 If you put $config['multipleOrders']=1, $config['orderLink'] should be a path on current server to a folder with orders

 ## How you get RESULTS:
+include "config.php";

-include "config.php";include "discountService.php";
+include "discountService.php";

 call $discount = new discountService($config);

  - Apply discount order: